-The 8 Reasons A Discount Dental Plan Is Better Than Dental Insurance
+The 8 Reasons When A Discount Dental Plan Is Better Than Dental Insurance

-Here are the reasons why a discount dental plan could be better:
+Here are the reasons why a discount dental plan could be better than dental insurance:

 (1) You pay a low monthly fee, such as $9 per month or $89 to $120 annually depending on the plan.
 Contrast this cost with that of dental insurance, which usually costs between $30 and $60 per month for an individual.